- 4 files (PDF report, 3 Excel files)

 Issues & Prospects

-Three investment packages were allocated by the government to the energy sector in 2020: US$4.6bn as part of a US$14bn infrastructure plan, US$4.6bn for three projects (US$2.7bn for the completion of a coking plant at the Hidalgo refinery, US$720m to upgrade the Cadereyta refinery, and US$1.2bn to build an LNG plant in Salina Cruz), and US$8bn (US$5.7bn for 6 CCGT projects and US$2.3bn for the
+Three investment packages were allocated by the government to the energy sector in 2020: US$4.6bn as part of a US$14bn infrastructure plan, US$4.6bn for three projects (US$2.7bn for the completion of a coking plant at the Hidalgo refinery, US$720m to upgrade the Cadereyta refinery, and US$1.2bn to build an LNG plant in Salina Cruz), and US$8bn for 6 CCGT projects (US$5.7bn) and the Ensenada LNG

 - GRAPH 1: CO2-energy emissions (MtCO2)